-- Definition any chemical introduced to the body which affects how the body works. - Doping; term used to improve performance by taking drugs. - Reasons why sports persons take drugs. - Types of drugs identified as performance enhancing and banned by the International Olympic Committee: - o stimulants, - o narcotic-analgesics, - o anabolic agents, - o diuretics, - anxiety reducing drugs, - o peptide hormones and analogues, - o drugs subject to certain restrictions; alcohol, marijuana, beta blockers. - Types of drugs and their reactions on the body. - Blood doping. - Other drugs, which may be socially accepted; - o smoking; dangers and the long term effects, - o alcohol; dangers and the long term effects.
+- Definition any chemical introduced to the body which affects how the body works. - Doping; term used to improve performance by taking drugs. - Reasons why sports persons take drugs. - Types of drugs identified as performance enhancing and banned by the International Olympic Committee: - stimulants, - narcotic-analgesics, - anabolic agents, - diuretics, - anxiety reducing drugs, - peptide hormones and analogues, - drugs subject to certain restrictions: alcohol, marijuana, beta blockers. - Types of drugs and their reactions on the body. - Blood doping. - Other drugs, which may be socially accepted: - smoking: dangers and the long-term effects, - alcohol: dangers and the long-term effects.